-TROUBLESHOOTING GUIDE PROBLEM THIS MEANS YOU SHOULD The light continues to flash (RED) and the horn "chirps" once every minute.
-Low battery warning.
-Install 2 new AA batteries.
+TROUBLESHOOTING GUIDE

+PROBLEM THIS MEANS YOU SHOULD Red light is OFF.
+Unit will not alarm when you press the Test/Silence button.
+CO Alarms may not be plugged all the way in, or is not receiving power.
+Gently push unit all the way into outlet.
+Make sure it is not plugged into an outlet controlled by a switch.
 The light flashes (RED) and the horn sounds 3 quick "chirps" every minute.
 MALFUNCTION SIGNAL.
 CO Alarm needs to be replaced.
+Make sure unit is plugged in securely.
 CO Alarms under warranty should be returned to manufacturer for replacement.
 See "Limited Warranty" for details.
 CO Alarm goes back into alarm 4 minutes after you press the Test/Silence button.
 CO levels indicate a potentially dangerous situation.
-IF YOU ARE FEELING SYMPTOMS OF CO POISON-ING, EVACUATE your home and call 911 or the Fire Department.
-If not, press the Test/Silence button again and keep ventilating your home.
+IF YOU ARE FEELING SYMPTOMS OF CO POISONING, EVACUATE your home and call 911 or the Fire Department.
+If not, press the Test/ Silence button again and keep ventilating your home.
 CO Alarm sounds frequently even though no high levels of CO are revealed in an investigation.
 The CO Alarm may be improperly located.
 Refer to "Where to Install CO Alarms."
-Relocate your alarm.
+Relocate your Alarm.
 If frequent alarms continue, have home rechecked for potential CO problems.
 You may be experiencing an intermittent CO problem.